Skip to main content

 One of Relic's most powerful features is its hierarchical middleware application system.
 Middleware is applied based on path hierarchy first, with registration order only mattering within the same path scope.
 This allows you to create scoped middleware that only applies to certain sub-trees of your route structure.

-- Path Hierarchy is the order in which middlewares are applied to a request.
+Path Hierarchy is the order in which the different middleware are applied to a request.
 This hierarchical scoping enables powerful patterns like applying authentication only to API routes while keeping logging global, or adding specialized middleware for admin sections.

-This means that within the same path scope, middlewares are applied in the order they are registered, creating nested layers.
+This means that within the same path scope, different middleware are applied in the order they are registered, creating nested layers.

 final app = RelicApp()